GWU-CFD/FlashKit/docs/source/api/create/xdmf.rst

 .. program-output:: flashkit create xdmf --help

-Please consult the discussion on :ref:`command line syntax<Command Line Syntax>` for help in specifying the format of the above options (e.g., LIST or PATH).
+Please consult the discussion on :ref:`command line syntax<Command Line Syntax>` for help in formating the above options (e.g., LIST or PATH).

 --------------------